5 steps to get started for admins

 - Approve or Request Changes: Alongside a preview of the file or social posts, approvers will have these two options to take action.

-- Brand dropdown: Clients will have access to see the calendar for their brand(s).
+- Workspace dropdown: Clients will have access to see the calendar for their workspace(s).
 They’ll be able to see previews of scheduled, approved, and already published content but will not be able to access any files or social posts in Draft status or read any Activity (including conversations between your team).

 - Personal Settings: In this section, clients can modify their notifications and account profile.